manoontje/sphinxtest/docs/source/index.rst

    https://raw.githubusercontent.com/tobiasHeinke/Blender-Manual/master/blender_docs/resources/theme/css/theme_overrides.css

 .. figure:: /_static/images/tno_banner.png
-   :width: 145%
+   :width: 150%

 MATRXS's documentation
 ======================

 Welcome!
-This is the documentation for Man-Agent Teaming; Rapid Experimentation Software (MATRXS).
+This is the documentation for Man-Agent Teaming; Rapid eXperimentation Software (MATRXS).

 MATRXS a 2D-discrete testbed to facilitate Human Agent Teaming (HAT) research.
 The original use case in MATRXS is an urban search and rescue operation in which pairs of a human and an autonomous system have to locate and rescue victims.
 However, MATRXS is very versatile and can, therefore, also be used in many other cases.